comegrant/dbt_docs_test/README.md

 ```

 #### Run the project
-With a small application can we run the project locally through docker.
-Howerver, we need to add the startup command to the `docker-compose.yaml` file first.
+You can run the project locally through Docker with a small application.
+Ensure that the startup command is added to the `docker-compose.yaml` file first.

 ```yaml
 services: